MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Wynaut Normal`
 `Wynaut Name`: I'm scared too...

-Wobbufett Happy: Wobbuffet!
+`Wobbuffet Happy`
+`Wobbuffet Name`: Wobbufett!

 The cave shunned by all out of fear...

 The Western Cave is now open for exploration!

 ### Cutscene 151

 💬: ............
 Was it you...?

 💬: ...Who...disturbed...me...in my... sleep...?
 Was it you?

+`Mewtwo Normal`
-Mewtwo: My name is Mewtwo.
+`Mewtwo Name`: My name is Mewtwo.
 I came into being only to fight.

+`Mewtwo Normal`
-Mewtwo: I... have secluded myself here in suspended animation.
+`Mewtwo Name`: I... have secluded myself here in suspended animation.

+`Mewtwo Normal`
-Mewtwo: Would you like to know why?
+`Mewtwo Name`: Would you like to know why?
 It's quite simple...

+`Mewtwo Normal`
-Mewtwo: If anyone--such as you--were to come along...
+`Mewtwo Name`: If anyone--such as you--were to come along...

+`Mewtwo Normal`
-Mewtwo: I could defeat them at full power!
+`Mewtwo Name`: I could defeat them at full power!
 Come on!

 ### Cutscene 152

+`Mewtwo Normal`
-Mewtwo: I... have secluded myself here in suspended animation.
+`Mewtwo Name`: I... have secluded myself here in suspended animation.

+`Mewtwo Normal`
-Mewtwo: Lying in wait...
+`Mewtwo Name`: Lying in wait...
 For someone like you to come.

+`Mewtwo Normal`
-Mewtwo: I am Mewtwo.
+`Mewtwo Name`: I am Mewtwo.
 A Pokemon created only to fight...
 And...

+`Mewtwo Normal`
-Mewtwo: The most powerful Pokemon of all!
+`Mewtwo Name`: The most powerful Pokemon of all!

 ## Chapter Post-Game 11: The Selfish Human

 ### Cutscene 153

 `Medicham Normal`
 `Medicham Name`: Say, sweetie.
 Have you seen Gengar around?

 *If `Hero Name` chooses "No."*

+`Medicham Sad`
-Medicham Sad: ...Oh, OK.
+`Medicham Name`: ...Oh, OK.

 `Ekans Normal`
 `Ekans Name`: Something seems to be wrong with Gengar lately.